 Cryptocurrency Exchange Rules

-Switzerland is introducing a registration process on cryptocurrency exchanges and requires a license from the Swiss Financial Market Supervisory Authority (FINMA) to operate.
-While the cryptocurrency licensing exemption is available for public deposits of funds up to 1 million Swiss francs, exchanges must write and inform their clients that their funds are not subject to protection if the firm is under FINMA supervision.
+Switzerland introduces a cryptocurrency listing process and requires a license from the Swiss Financial Market Supervisory Authority (FINMA) to operate.
+While an exemption from the licensing of cryptocurrency is available for government deposits of up to CHF 1 million, exchanges must write and inform their customers that their funds are not subject to protection if the firm is supervised by FINMA.

-Cryptocurrency rules in Switzerland also apply to ICOs: in 2018, FINMA published a set of guidelines that applied the current financial legislation to proposals in various fields, from banking to securities trading and collective investment schemes (depending on their structure).
-In 2019, the Swiss government also approved a proposal instructing the Federal Council to adapt existing regulations to include cryptocurrencies.
-In September 2020, the Swiss Parliament adopted the Blockchain Law, which additionally defines the legality of the exchange of cryptocurrencies and the conduct of cryptocurrency exchanges in Swiss law.
-The legislation requires compliance with local ICO, AML and CTF requirements as soon as the token can technically be transferred to the blockchain infrastructure.
+Cryptocurrency rules in Switzerland also apply to ICOs: in 2018, FINMA published a set of guidelines that applied current financial legislation to proposals in various fields, from banking to securities trading and collective investment schemes (depending on their structure).
+In 2019, the Swiss government also approved a proposal requiring the Federal Council to adapt existing rules to include cryptocurrencies.
+In September 2020, the Swiss parliament passed the Blockchain Act, which additionally determines the legality of cryptocurrency exchanges and cryptocurrency exchanges in Swiss law.
+Legislation requires compliance with local ICO, AML, and CTF requirements as soon as the token can be technically transferred to the blockchain infrastructure.